Yelm, WA Real Estate and Homes for Sale Presented by Phil Sharp, 1SG Ret. - JBLM Real Estate

 Real estate in Yelm is still priced a couple of percentage points below the communities to the north and south.
 The reason for this is the fact that while Yelm has gotten on the map…it is still gaining in popularity.
 I would expect property values in Yelm to be on par with the rest of Thurston County in the next couple of years.
 For Military Personnel, the commute to Yelm is perfect.
 The little known Roy gate, which exits post in the town of Roy, does not show up on any maps.
 If you are a resident of Yelm, and work on Post, the commute via the Roy gate makes travel to any point on Ft.
 Lewis or McChord AFB no more that about 30 minutes (20 minutes to the airfield)…without having to deal with the freeway.
 There is an alternate route thru Nisqually, about the same amount of time, but it requires getting on interstate 5, and then looping around the south side of Ft.
 Lewis.

 As mentioned earlier, commercial and infrastructure growth in Yelm has also had a big impact on residential development.
-Wal-Mart came to Yelm in 2008 (Costco is negotiating to build a store as well), and at about the same time a new movie cinema complex was built; the small strip mall is turning into a real mall, and the city just finished construction of several new schools….the new middle school and high school is completed, and work on the elementary schools is underway.
-The school system in Yelm is in my opinion one of the best in the state.
+Wal-Mart came to Yelm in 2008 and at about the same time a new movie cinema complex was built; there are local shops, and the city just finished construction of several new schools.
+The school system in Yelm is in my opinion one of the best in the state, Yelm Community Schools.
 I am not going to get into test scores…the teachers are what make a difference.
 Most of the teachers in Yelm are locals, they come from the local community and the surrounding farms….and have a stake in the community, and an interest in providing education for their own children, and in making their community better.
 There are links in the Buyers Tool Box to all of the school systems in the area….make sure you check out Yelm if school age children are a consideration.

 If you are interested in learning more about the Yelm real estate market and homes for sale in Yelm, please use the MLS search tool available thru this website, or request a Market Snapshot.
 The Market Snapshot provides real time market data, prices, sold real estate information, and time on market.
 Now is a great time to buy a home in Yelm.
 The opportunity to own a home in a small rural community, take advantage of phenomenal growth that Yelm is experiencing, and spend a little less money for your home are all great reasons to make your home investment in Yelm.